Day #1 - Lima

 Our adventure began by taking a red eye flight from LAX to Houston and then on to Lima.
 We arrived at our hotel (the Miraflores Hilton Garden Inn) in the Miraflores neighborhood of Lima at around 2am.
 We purposely flew in a day early so that we'd have the first day to acclimate to the time change and to leave some buffer in case of travel delays.
 But our flights were right on time, so we had a whole day to explore before joining our Gate 1 tour group.

-We started our morning 1st morning in Lima by walking to Huaca Pucllana, an ancient pre-Inca archaeological site in the middle of the city.
+We started our 1st morning in Lima by walking to Huaca Pucllana, an ancient pre-Inca archaeological site in the middle of the city.
 We joined an hour-long guided tour of the site during which we learned that the adobe and clay pyramid structures were used as a ceremonial site and date back to 400 B.C.
 Excavation of the site didn't begin until 1981.
 Prior to 1981, Huaca Pucllana looked like big dirt mounds surrounded by the modern city on all sides.

 After the tour of Huaca Pullcana, we walked to Kennedy Park which is a popular green space in the middle of Miraflores known for being the home to many stray cats.
 We saw a few cats, but not as many as expected.
 We found a restaurant nearby for lunch, before heading toward the clifftop walkway - Malecon de Miraflores.